grip-on-software/prediction-site/README.md

 refreshes browsers upon code changes, or `npm run production` to create a minimized bundle.
 The resulting HTML, CSS and JavaScript is made available in the `public` directory.

+This repository also contains a `Dockerfile` specification for a Docker image that can perform the installation of the app and dependencies, which allows building the visualization within there.

 Within a development or another locally hosted server (where browsers connect to with `localhost` as domain name), prediction data must be placed in the